Logo-stateuniv

 Student Services for the Neurologically Disordered

-OCC provides services for students with neurologically-based learning disorders through Project BOLD.
-This program is offered in conjunction with Michigan Rehabilitation Services.
+Services for students with neurologically-based learning disorders are available through Project BOLD, offered in conjunction with Michigan Rehabilitation Services.
 Project BOLD students receive customized academic therapy and counselling; extensive career and educational services; up to 30 hours per semester of one-on-one academic services with a learning specialist; self-advocacy and management skills training; weekly meetings with a team of professionals; and post-graduation support with transition to four year programs, career training institutes, or employment.

 Candidates for Project Bold must be referred by school personnel, a physician, or a psychologist.
 Students should provide documentation of a neurologically-based learning disability and/or attention deficit disorder.
 Eligible students must be enrolled at least half time to receive program services.